ABALearn/aba_asp/ecai2024/README.txt

-The subfolder also includes the file 'ecai2024_config.pl' with the settings used to run the experiments, and the Prolog goals to run the ASP-ABAlearn_B strategy on a given Learning Problem (files with extension '.bk.goal').
+The subfolder also includes the file 'ecai2024_config.pl' with the settings used to run the experiments, and the Prolog goals to run the ASP-ABAlearn_B strategy on a given Learning problem (files with extension '.bk.goal').

 An ASP-ABAlearn_B specification consists of the definition